OCA/connector/connector/doc/guides/overview.rst

 A connectors developer is mostly interested by:

-* Declare the backends
+* Declare the backends (see :py:class:`connector.backend.Backend`)
-* Register a ConnectorUnit on a backend
+* Register a ConnectorUnit on a backend (see :py:class:`connector.backend.Backend`)
-* Replace a ConnectorUnit on a backend
+* Replace a ConnectorUnit on a backend (see :py:class:`connector.backend.Backend`)
-* Use a different ConnectorUnit for a different version of a backend
+* Use a different ConnectorUnit for a different version of a backend (see :py:class:`connector.backend.Backend`)

 ***********